berkeleybop/berkeleybop.github.io/best_practice.md

 - Use [ODK seed](https://github.com/INCATools/ontology-development-kit/)
 - Register ontology with OBO
+   - include detailed metadata
+   - include all products
+   - include descriptive material in markdown
 - Use GitHub for .owl distribution unless ontology is large, then consider:
    - GitHub releases
    - S3
-- Follow group exemplars
+- Follow group exemplars: Uberon, Mondo, GO, ENVO, CL, PATO
+   - but be aware each has their quirks
+- distribute useful products
    - distribute SSSOM
    - always distribute an .obo
    - always distribute a obo .json
-- distribute a kgx file
+   - distribute a kgx file (NEW)
 - enable zenodo syncing

 ### Analysis/Paper-centric Repos